Welcome to the Early Years Foundation Stage

 We will continue to explore our local area by visiting Cringle Park.
 We may even pop back to the library now most of us have our own library card!

 During the Autumn term we celebrated and learnt about Eid by looking at the book 'Golden Domes and Silver Lanterns' (by Hena Khan).
 We learnt about our emotions when sharing the book 'In My Heart: A book of Feelings' (by Jo Witek) and discussed our school rules when looking at the book 'There's a Dragon in my school' (by Philip Hawthorn).
-We then learnt about witches by sharing the books 'Room on a Broom' (by Julia Donaldson) and 'Rich Witch, Poor Witch (by Peter Bentley) before beginning our Christmas celebrations by learning our innovated stories 'We're Going on an Elf Hunt' and 'There's an Elf in my school'.
-Reception also created their own version of 'That's not my Elf' (by Rachel Wells and Fiona Watt).
+We then learnt about witches by sharing the books 'Room on a Broom' (by Julia Donaldson) and 'Rich Witch, Poor Witch (by Peter Bentley) before beginning our Christmas celebrations by learning our innovated story 'There's an Elf in my school'.
+Reception also thought about their own elf when looking at the story of 'That's not my Elf' (by Fiona Watt).

 Here are some of the fun ways in which we learn: